 - Prioritize and Manage Your Time and Activities Well

+Zig Ziglar said “If you don’t like your situation in life, don’t fret or worry.
+Do something about it.
+Worry less, and act more.”
 One of the biggest stressors for many people is poor time management.
 There are so many things on our to-do-lists that shouldn’t even be there in the first place.
 We are wasting our precious time sometimes on things that don’t matter at all.
 Sometimes we don’t even want to do them, but because we are people- pleasers, we will make time for them.
 I know what I am talking about.
 People-pleaser syndrome is time stealer and stress contributor.
 It’s better to say no and be true to yourself and others.
 It can also help you avoid the stress of taking on activities and engagements that do not add value to your life, or they are time wasting activities.
 We all have 24 hours, and yet some manage well those hours, and some don’t.
-I know a few colleagues who are full-time over-performing employees, but yet award-winning parents, rarely heard them complained of having lack of sleep, and on their social media profiles, they look happy with their families, having the best time of their lives.
+I know a few colleagues who are full-time over-performing employees, but yet award-winning parents, rarely heard them complained of having lack of sleep, and on their social media profiles they look happy with their families having the best time of their lives.
 Most productive and successful people manage their time very well.
 Stress-free and happy people prioritize their time and activities.
 They protect and value their time.
 Perhaps everything about them and their lives is well-planned.

 If you enjoyed this post, feel free to share, comment, and like.
 I would like to hear from you.

 To your success,